 - Electrical Permit for all electrical installations

-- Plumbing Permit for all installations of plumbing and gas piping systems.
+- Plumbing Permit for all installations of plumbing and gas piping systems

-- Mechanical Permit for the installations, alterations or extensions of new ductwork; or the addition or extension of a mechanical heating or cooling system.
+- Mechanical Permit for the installations, alterations or extensions of new ductwork; or the addition or extension of a mechanical heating or cooling system

-Construction Document Requirement
+Construction Document Requirements

-Submitted Construction documents must contain sufficient information for plan reviewers to be able to review the proposed construction work.
-For details about what information needs to be submitted, see the Residential Permit Submission Requirements link below.
+Submitted construction documents must contain sufficient information for plan reviewers to be able to review the proposed construction work.

 In addition to the Residential Permit Submission Requirements, when finishing your basement you need to submit the following information:

-- A scaled Plat
+- A scaled plat

 - Show and label all areas and rooms adjacent to bedrooms

-- Emergency Egress
+- Emergency egress

-- Ceiling Height, to include the locations and heights under dropped ducts and beams
+- Ceiling height, to include the locations and heights under dropped ducts and beams

-- Windows and all interior and exterior doors, walls, location of washer and dryer and laundry sink, electric panel board and its required clearance,
+- Windows and all interior and exterior doors, walls, location of washer and dryer and laundry sink, electric panel board and its required clearance

-- Clearances to furnace and water heater and louver locations in furnace rooms.
+- Clearances to furnace and water heater and louver locations in furnace rooms

-- Indicate fuel type of furnace and water heater.
+- Indicate fuel type of furnace and water heater

-Throughout your building permit process and depending upon the extent of the work, you will be required to complete different inspections throughout your building process.
-For details about Inspections, see the Residential Inspections link below.
+Throughout your building permit process and depending upon the extent of the work, you will be required to complete different inspections.

-Call Arlington to schedule your inspection appointment 24hrs in advance:
+Call Arlington to schedule your inspection appointment 24 hours in advance:

 The cost for permits varies depending upon each project.
-For an overview of permit fees, see:

 - Any permit expires 6 months after the last approved inspected activity on the site.